sensor-dream/APIVOF/guidelines/list-info/s-packs-in-system-fedora-34.md

 <summary>systemd-networkd</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : System daemon that manages network configurations
+Short desc    : System daemon that manages network configurations
 URL          : https://www.freedesktop.org/wiki/Software/systemd
-Лицензия     : LGPLv2+
+License      : LGPLv2+
-Описание     : systemd-networkd is a system service that manages networks.
+Descript     : systemd-networkd is a system service that manages networks.
 It detects
              : and configures network devices as they appear, as well as creating virtual
              : network devices.
 ```